-Cocrystal entered into a License Agreement with Kansas State University Research Foundation (the "Foundation") on February 18, 2020 to further develop certain proprietary broad-spectrum antiviral compounds for the treatment of Norovirus and Coronavirus infections.
+Cocrystal entered into a License Agreement with Kansas State University Research Foundation ("KSURF") on February 18, 2020 to further develop certain proprietary broad-spectrum antiviral compounds for the treatment of Norovirus and Coronavirus infections.

-Pursuant to the terms of the License Agreement, the Foundation granted the Company an exclusive royalty bearing license to practice under certain patent rights, under patent applications covering antivirals against coronaviruses, caliciviruses, and picornaviruses, and related know-how, including to make and sell therapeutic, diagnostic and prophylactic products.
+Pursuant to the terms of the License Agreement, KSURF granted the Company an exclusive royalty bearing license to practice under certain patent rights, under patent applications covering antivirals against coronaviruses, caliciviruses, and picornaviruses, and related know-how, including to make and sell therapeutic, diagnostic and prophylactic products.

-The Company agreed to pay the Foundation a one-time non-refundable license initiation fee of \$80,000 under the License Agreement, and annual license maintenance fees.
+The Company agreed to pay KSURF a one-time non-refundable license initiation fee of \$80,000 under the License Agreement, and annual license maintenance fees.
 The Company also agreed to make certain future milestone payments, dependent upon the progress of clinical trials, regulatory approvals, and initiation of commercial sales in the United States and certain countries outside the United States.
-See Note 11, Subsequent Events with respect to another License Agreement with the foundation.
+See Note 11, Subsequent Events with respect to another License Agreement with KSURF.